1905Ben/alx-pre_course/README.md

+My name is Benjamin.
 I am a Software Engineer